AsheBe-Security/Soc-portfolio-/cyber security tools/wireshark.md

     - Full request path
     - Server response
-    - Page content - (HTML)information about the web server was left in plain text including html and its entire content. if credentials were included, it would be left on plain text.
+    - Page content - (HTML)information about the web server was left in plain text including html and its entire content. if credentials were included, it would be left on plain text. in addition, by using a wrong login we have sent a lot of syn request which help me to capture all of the failed connection syn packet.
 <img width="1278" height="606" alt="Screenshot 2026-01-27 040540" src="https://github.com/user-attachments/assets/cf29b3eb-f7b6-4bbe-9341-346e6baa1374" />

 <img width="842" height="437" alt="Screenshot 2026-01-21 185128" src="https://github.com/user-attachments/assets/cd38e699-a138-4b87-8b9e-93014bea8e91" />